 - (a) Applicability.
 This Section shall apply to all single-family detached or attached dwelling uses permitted by this Chapter. - (b) Off-street automobile parking and storage.
-Off-street automobile parking and storage spaces shall be provided on every lot on which any of the uses are hereafter established. - (c) Such automobile parking or storage spaces shall be provided with vehicular access to a street or alley. - (d) If garages or carports are converted to living area, then the off-street parking requirements must be met elsewhere on the lot. - (e) No inoperable vehicle shall be permitted in any residential district for more than 14 days unless, it is in an enclosed garage.
-All repairs accessory to any residential use shall be in an enclosed garage. - (f) No commercial vehicle as licensed by the state with gross vehicle weight (GVW) exceeding 11,000 pounds shall be allowed to park overnight in the R-1, R-2, R-3, or DRI-6 zoning districts. - (g) Commercial vehicles, licensed by the state, buses, and recreational vehicles shall not be allowed to park

-- overnight on the street in the R-1, R-2, R-3, or DRI-6 districts. - (h) Recreational vehicles are prohibited from parking in the front yard of R-1, R-2, R-3, or DRI-6 districts. - (i) Driveways and parking surfaces shall be paved with concrete, asphalt, or other finished material.
-Gravel and loose stone are prohibited.
+Off-street automobile parking and storage spaces shall be provided on every lot on which any of the uses are hereafter established. - (c) Such automobile parking or storage spaces shall be provided with vehicular access to a street or alley. - (d) If garages or carports are converted to living area, then the off-street parking requirements must be metelsewhere on the lot. - (e) No inoperable vehicle shall be permitted in any residential district for more than 14 days unless, it is inan enclosed garage.
+All repairs accessory to any residential use shall be in an enclosed garage. - (f) No commercial vehicle as licensed by the state with gross vehicle weight (GVW) exceeding 11,000 pounds shall be allowed to park overnight in the R-1, R-2, R-3, DRI-6, SFA, or MFR zoning districts. - (g) Commercial vehicles, licensed by the state, buses, and recreational vehicles shall not be allowed to parkovernight on the street in the R-1, R-2, R-3, DRI-6, SFA, or MFR districts. - (h) Recreational vehicles are prohibited from parking in the front yard of R-1, R-2, R-3,DRI-6, SFA, or MFR districts. - (i) Driveways and parking surfaces shall be paved with concrete, asphalt, or other finished material.
+Graveland loose stone are prohibited. - (j) Driveways shall provide a minimum depth of 22 feet upon lots which have frontages that lack an existing sidewalk and where installation of a new sidewalk is not required. - (k) Driveways shall provide a minimum depth of 24 feet upon lots which have frontages that have an existing sidewalk or where installation of a new sidewalk is required.
+No portion of the sidewalk shall be included in the calculation of the required driveway depth. - (I) Vehicles parked in driveways shall stay clear of any road, sidewalk, or other transportation route.
+Furthermore, vehicles parked in driveways shall not obstruct the movement of vehicles or pedestrians.

-Section 94-119 - Motor vehicle parking ratios for all uses.
+Section 94-119 - Motor Vehicle Parking Ratios for All Uses.